albert-gee/old-macdonald/Writerside/topics/CHIP-Tool.md

 ## Overview

-CHIP Tool (chip-tool) is a Matter controller implementation that allows to commission a Matter device into a network and to communicate with it.
-It was used for testing accessory devices.
+**CHIP Tool** is a [Matter controller](Matter.md#controllers) implementation that allows to commission a [](Matter.md) device into a network and to communicate with it.
+It is used for testing and debugging Matter devices.

 CHIP Tool was built and installed on a **Raspberry Pi 4 Model B** (4GB RAM and 32GB SD card) running _Ubuntu Server for Raspberry Pi 24.04.1 LTS_. _Raspberry Pi Imager v1.8.5_ was used to flash the Ubuntu image onto the SD card.